dymmond/databasez/docs/connections-and-transactions.md

     As you can see, Databasez offers some other ways of achieving the same results and offers multiple forms of creating a [Database](#database) object.

+## JDBC

+Databasez injects a jdbc driver.
+You can use it as simple as:

+`jdbc+jdbc-dsn-driver-name://dsn?jdbc_driver=?`

+or for modern jdbc drivers

+`jdbc+jdbc-dsn-driver-name://dsn`

+Despite the jdbc-dsn-driver-name is not known by sqlalchemy this works.
+The overwrites rewrite the URL for sqlalchemy.

+!!!
+Warning
+    It seems like injecting classpathes in a running JVM doesn't work properly.
+If you have more then one jdbc driver, make sure all classpathes are specified.

+!!!
+Warning
+    The jdbc driver doesn't support setting the isolation_level yet (this is highly db vendor specific).

+### Parameters

+The jdbc driver supports some extra parameters which will be removed from the query (note: most of them can be also passed via keywords)

+* **jdbc_driver** - import path of the jdbc driver (java format).
+Required for old jdbc drivers.
+* **jdbc_driver_args** - additional keyword arguments for the driver.
+Note: they must be passed in json format.
+Query only parameter.
+* **jdbc_dsn_driver** - Not really required because of the rewrite but if the url only specifies jdbc:// withouth the dsn driver you can set it here manually.

+## dbapi2

+Databasez injects a dbapi2 driver.
+You can use it as simple as:

+`dbapi2+foo://dsn`

+or simply

+`dbapi2://dsn`

+!!!
+Warning
+    The dbapi2 driver doesn't support setting the isolation_level yet (this is highly db vendor specific).

+### Parameters

+The dbapi2 driver supports some extra parameters which will be removed from the query (note: most of them can be also passed via keywords)

+* **dbapi_driver_args** - additional keyword arguments for the driver.
+Note: they must be passed in json format.
+Query only parameter.
+* **dbapi_dsn_driver** - If required it is possible to set the dsn driver here.
+Normally it should work without.
+You can use the same trick like in jdbc to provide a dsn driver.

+The dbapi2 has some extra options which cannot be passed via the url, some of them are required:

+* **dbapi_path** - Import path of the dbapi2 module.
+Required
+* **dbapi_pool** - thread/process.
+Default: thread.
+How the dbapi2. is isolated.
+Either via ProcessPool or ThreadPool (with one worker).
+* **dbapi_force_async_wrapper** - bool/None.
+Default: None.
+Figure out if the async_wrapper is required.
+By setting a bool

 ## Transactions

 Transactions are managed by async context blocks.